auth0/docs/articles/quickstart/native/ios-swift/_includes/_login_centralized.md

 The first step in adding authentication to your iOS application is to provide a way for your users to log in.
-The fastest, most secure, and most feature-rich way to do this with Auth0 is to use the [centralized login page](https://auth0.com/docs/hosted-pages/login).
+The fastest, most secure, and most feature-rich way to do this with Auth0 is to use the [login page](https://auth0.com/docs/hosted-pages/login).

 <div class="phone-mockup"><img src="/media/articles/native-platforms/ios-swift/lock_centralized_login.png" alt="Hosted Login Page"></div>